Pomax/browser-based-web-editor/README.md

 1. It's a node project, so you'll need that installed (I recommend `nvm` or its windows equivalent).
 1. You'll also need docker installed, which has different instructions depending on the OS you're using.
+1. And you'll want `caddy` installed, for reverse-proxying container ports so you can just load https://projectname.localhost

 With those installed: